Need to know

 More details

-Rates generally include breakfast, otherwise it costs US$60 a person.
-Half and full board bookings also include dinner, and full board bookings include all meals.
+Rates usually include breakfast, otherwise it costs US$60 a person.
+Half-board bookings also include dinner and full-board bookings include all meals.

 Also